Covid is war & Vaccine is weapon !

 lockdown

-Here, the closest words are fight, battle, deadly, break, war, protect, threat, deadly, dangerous .
-COVID-19 is conceptualized as WAR, MONSTER, and even as an OBSTACLE/GAME (challenge, overcome, strike, tackle).
+Here, COVID-19 is conceptualized as WAR (fight, battle, deadly, break, war), MONSTER (protect, threat, deadly, dangerous), and even as an OBSTACLE/GAME (challenge, overcome, strike, tackle).
 India had only few reported cases of COVID-19 in the lockdown phase.
 Nevertheless, the metaphors are grim and fear inducing.
-The fear of unknown and the lack of confidence on Indian healthcare might be the reason behind these overly gloomy tweets.

 Post-Lockdown Phase